 Runners experience a feast at Applefest!
 The Gate City Striders take great pride in their post race party, providing live music and all you can eat.
 The impressive spread compliments the season and the area, including the famous apple crisp and more home baked goods from volunteers than you can imagine.
 Great volunteers--parking, water stops, food tent, course, registration, and all other aspects—they have a higher ratio of volunteers to runners than most any other race.

-There is no lack of amenities.
 The night before the race runners can pick up their race packets from 6:00 p.m. to 8:00 p.m. on Friday, October 4th; or on race day morning from 7:00 to 9:30 a.m. (there is no late registration at packet pick up or on race day; registration is on-line only), which saves time on race morning and makes it hassle free.
 They also have a secure bag check.
 Every detail is covered from packet pickup to course and grounds cleanup.

 Great Facilities—and Lots of Space

 Hollis Brookline High School is a state-of-the-art facility and offers lockers and changing facilities for all.
 And there is a huge outdoor tent for post race food and another for awards and a lot of space to move around, stretch, or simply sit in the grass and relax.
-Yes, there are outstanding facilities.
 Chip timing and immediate results eliminate suspense.
 You will find theme water stops every two miles (student groups compete for best theme and most outstanding).
 They have shuttle buses to-from the relay handoff (mandatory), and shuttle buses from-to various parking areas.
 There is post-race massage.
-They have had the same primary sponsors for 27 years: Brookdale Fruit Farm (they provide the post race fruit and prize baskets), New England Country Pies (provider of the famous apple crisp and those Mile High Apple Pie prizes), and Kerk Motion Products, an outstanding local business.
+They have had the same primary sponsors for 30 years: Brookdale Fruit Farm (they provide the post race fruit and prize baskets), New England Country Pies (provider of the famous apple crisp and those Mile High Apple Pie prizes), and Kerk Motion Products, an outstanding local business.

 A two-person team relay was added six years ago.
-Each team member runs approximately 6.4 miles.
+Each team member runs approximately half way.
 Second leg runners are bussed to the relay handoff for their 6.7-mile closing leg, and teammates are shuttled back to the finish.
 Runners cannot drive to the handoff, but the logistics operate like clockwork.
 The increasingly popular relay runs the same course with the exchange just beyond the 10K mark.
 There is a cash award for first place in each of three divisions.
 Prizes, Medals and Pies, are awarded to the top three pairs in women's, coed and men's open, masters and Seniors.